uvacw/inca/doc/tips_and_tricks.md

 In this document, you can find some useful tips and tricks for when you just started the scraping for INCA.
 Please add anything you find useful to this doc.

 ## Creating a new branch in Github
 Before getting to work, create a new branch.
-Changes or additions should be made in a seperate branch (a copy of the development branch).
+Changes or additions should be made in a separate branch (a copy of the development branch).
 Later the changes or additions are merged with the development branch through a pull request (after it has been reviewed).
 Replace fixdocs with the name of your new branch.
 ```
 cd /home/lisa/inca/inca		# Go the inca directory
 git checkout development	# Make sure you are on the development branch (as a basis)